High School Students

 - Student is a ward of the state or an orphan.

-Students who meet one of the waiver qualifications above may request a waiver in the Admissions Application.
+In the Admissions Application (preferred): Students who meet one of the waiver qualifications listed may request a waiver in the Admissions Application.
+Additional documentation is only needed upon request.